There are now 3 possible online modes for units:

 - Students are able to (1) develop the ability to evaluate patients with sleep disordered breathing; (2) acquire the ability to recognise and diagnose the dental conditions related to sleep disordered breathing; (3) describe and explain the importance of evidence-based practice; (4) develop an appreciation of the medical conditions related to sleep disordered breathing; and (5) develop an appreciation of the dental conditions related to sleep disordered breathing.

-- Typically this unit is assessed in the following ways: (1) an online quiz and (2) a written examination.
+- Indicative assessments in this unit are as follows: (1) an online quiz and (2) a written examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Winthrop Professor Marc Tennant, Christopher Pantin and Professor Peter Eastwood
+- Winthrop Professor Marc Tennant and Christopher Pantin

 - Unit rules